PP - Lac qui Parle State Park

 You will not find a better place on the tall grass prairie to learn about the Prairies and Potholes biome.
 Lac qui Parle State Park (LqPSP) has both a river floodplain and prairie hillsides and is home to a very diverse collection of wildlife.
 The park boasts a phenomenal migratory flight territory with a variety of birds to see and learn about.
 In addition to the physical and natural features of the park there is a rich history with the Dakota people who include this part of the river basin as part of their ancestral homelands.

 MEALS: You will need to bring your lunch.
 We have a fridge on site but it is very limited.
-You are out of town - people made it work and we can help you with bringing ice for coolers etc. On Wednesday evening, the local chapter of Master Naturalists will host a potluck dinner and guest speaker providing the participants the opportunity to learn first-hand what makes the tall grass prairie an amazing place to experience.
+You are in a rural area - people have made it work and we can help you with bringing ice for coolers etc. On Wednesday evening, the local chapter of Master Naturalists will host a potluck dinner and guest speaker providing the participants the opportunity to learn first-hand from locals what makes the tall grass prairie an amazing place to experience.

-Participants may elect to come the weekend before the training and explore the Minnesota River Valley.
-CURE has a limited number of both kayaks and canoes that may be reserved by individuals for a nominal fee.
+Participants may elect to come the weekend before the training and explore the Minnesota River Valley on their own.

 Training is limited to 20 participants.

-For questions about the training or other amenities please contact Peg Furshong at CURE Peg@cureriver.org or call 320-269-2984
+For more information please contact Peg Furshong at CURE firstname.lastname@example.org or call 320-269-2984

 If the course cost is a hardship, please fill out the scholarship application and send it to us.